 In the account of creation the Creator spoke words that aligned with His belief that He can create, “Let there be light”.
 These are words about bringing something forth, about creating something.
 They are words that build upwards, they are not words that tear down.

 So the power to speak art into existence is within you, just as it is with the Creator, the one whose image you’re made in.

 A blog post about nothing is really something…

 That’s what I believed so the words I spoke over my blank screen aligned with it and creation happened.
-The words I spoke were ones that built up, things like “I can write this“, “It will come together in the end and be about something“, “1000 words about nothing is madness, but I love it!”
+The words I spoke were ones that built up, things like “I can write this“, “It will come together in the end and be about something”.
 And the blog post was created.

 So to you my friend, what do you believe about the nothingness in front of you?
 It all comes back to what you believe, and the words you’re prepared to speak over the blank piece of paper or canvas in front of you.
 I pray, they are words that build up, and that you start speaking some masterpieces into existence.